wenghida/freeAIHub/TURNSTILE_SETUP.md

 # Cloudflare Turnstile Integration Setup

-This document provides step-by-step instructions for setting up and configuring Cloudflare Turnstile verification in the FreeAI Hub project.
+This document provides step-by-step instructions for setting up and configuring Cloudflare Turnstile verification in the CalmSky AI project.

 ## 🔧 Configuration Steps